-Dakota Access Pipeline: Authorities, protesters brace for showdown
+Dakota Access Pipeline: Authorities remove protesters

 - More than 127 protesters have been arrested protesting construction of the 1,172-mile pipeline

+He said protesters have set up teepees, tents and other structures on private property.

+"I can't stress it enough, this is a public safety issue," Kirchmeier said.
+"We cannot have protesters blocking county roads, blocking state highways, or trespassing on private property."

+The long-brewing conflict stems from protesters who say ongoing construction of the 1,172-mile pipeline will threaten the environment and destroy Native American burial sites, prayer sites and culturally significant artifacts.

-After protesters refused to heed authorities' demands to leave private property, North Dakota officials sought outside help to beef up their presence.
+Authorities sought help from as far away as Nebraska to beef up their presence.

-The Nebraska State Patrol responded and sent support, spokeswoman Deb Collins said.
+The Nebraska State Patrol sent support, spokeswoman Deb Collins said.
 She said North Dakota, not Nebraska taxpayers, will pay for the aid.

-The long-brewing conflict stems from protesters who say construction of the 1,172-mile pipeline will threaten the environment and destroy Native American burial sites, prayer sites and culturally significant artifacts.

-But hundreds of protesters have trespassed onto private property in North Dakota, and some have vandalized construction equipment, authorities said.
+But hundreds of protesters have trespassed onto the work site in North Dakota, and some have vandalized construction equipment, authorities said.

-"Protesters' escalated unlawful behavior this weekend of trespassing onto private property and establishing an encampment has forced law enforcement to respond," Morton County Sheriff Kyle Kirchmeier said.

-"I can't stress it enough -- this is a public safety issue.
-We can not have protesters blocking county roads, blocking state highways, or trespassing on private property."

-More than 127 protesters have been arrested in the protests, including "Divergent" actress Shailene Woodley.
+More than 127 protesters have been arrested, including "Divergent" actress Shailene Woodley.
 Presidential candidate Jill Stein was charged with misdemeanors after video showed her spray-painting a bulldozer.

 To fully understand the debate, here's what you need to know about the pipeline: